isomerpages/moh-hcc/resources/news-highlights/_posts/2020-08-25-post-mohs-addendum-to-presidents-address.md

 permalink: /resources/news-highlights/moh-covid-addendum
 layout: post
 ---
-*This addendum was first published by Ministry of Health, Singapore on August 25, 2020.*
+*This addendum was first published by the Ministry of Health, Singapore on August 25, 2020.*

 **Continuing the Fight Against COVID-19**